-Unlike the other policies, France's Strategy is accompanied by an accountability framework against which to track progress.
-Not only does it have stated objectives and metrics, but France goes one step further and mandates annual evaluation of progress against the Strategy.
-For example, the Strategy sets out to increase bilateral and programmable ODA that contributes to gender equality from a baseline of 30% in 2018 to a total of 50% in 2022, with benchmark targets for each year.
-While it could be argued that some of their goals and metrics for measurement could be more ambitious, it is notable that they have embraced the concept of transparency and accountability with a regular, public reporting requirement.
+Unlike the other policies, France's strategy is accompanied by an accountability framework against which to track progress.
+Not only does it have stated objectives and metrics, but France goes one step further and mandates annual evaluation of progress against the strategy (although our conversations with French civil society indicate that this may be adjusted to a biannual reporting timeline).

+For example, the strategy sets out to increase bilateral and programmable ODA that contributes to gender equality from a baseline of 30 percent in 2018 to a total of 50 percent in 2022, with benchmark targets for each year.
+While their goals and metrics for measurement could be more ambitious, it is notable that the French alone have embraced the concept of transparency and accountability with a regular, public reporting requirement.

 The Strategy contains five thematic pillars and three guiding principles.
-Thematically, the pillars are similar to Canada's, with a special emphasis on sexual and reproductive health.
-They include: 1) healthcare for women and girls, including comprehensive family planning, access to sexual and reproductive health, and reduced maternal mortality rates; 2) access to education, including access to and improvement of comprehensive sexuality education; 3) raising the legal age of marriage to age 18; 4) vocational training and employment opportunities, and 5) improvements to infrastructure that enable access to remote rural areas.
+The pillars are similar to Canada's, with a special emphasis on sexual and reproductive health.
+They include: 1) healthcare for women and girls, including comprehensive family planning, access to sexual and reproductive health and reduced maternal mortality rates; 2) access to education, including access to and improvement of comprehensive sexuality education; 3) raising the legal age of marriage to age 18; 4) vocational training and employment opportunities and 5) improvements to infrastructure that enhance access to remote rural areas.
 The stated aim is to mainstream gender in all external actions and to place women's empowerment and gender equality at the heart of their international agenda (French Ministry for Europe and Foreign Affairs, 2018).